• Skip to primary navigation

 What meat can I use for hoisin meatballs?

 This hoisin sauce meatball recipe is quite versatile.
-The recipe calls for ground pork and ground beef, although you can do all ground beef, ground turkey, or make chicken meatballs.
+The recipe calls for ground pork and ground beef, though you can use all beef, ground turkey, or make chicken meatballs.

 What does hoisin sauce taste like?